willdurand-edu/php-slides/src/common/11_authentication.md

 # The Firewall (1/2)

-Now that you can hook into the application's lifecycle, you can to write a basic but powerful **Firewall**.
+Now that you can hook into the application's lifecycle, you can write a basic but powerful **Firewall**.

 This firewall needs a **whitelist** of unsecured routes (i.e. routes that